Tom Morrissey (politician)

-Thomas Morrissey (born July 1956) is a former Irish politician and member of Seanad Éireann and businessman.
-He was nominated by the Taoiseach, Bertie Ahern to the 22nd Seanad in 2002 as a member of the now defunct Progressive Democrats.
-He was subsequently appointed to the Progressive Democrats Front Bench as Transportation spokesperson in September 2002.
-During his time as a Senator, Morrissey served on the Joint Oireachtas Committee on Transport.
-He also served as Chairman of the Progressive Democrats Parliamentary Party.
+Thomas Morrissey (born July 1956) is a former Irish politician and businessman.
+He was nominated by the Taoiseach, Bertie Ahern to the 22nd Seanad in 2002 as a member of the Progressive Democrats.
+He was subsequently appointed to the Progressive Democrats front bench as Transportation spokesperson in September 2002.
+During his time as a senator, Morrissey served on the Joint Oireachtas Committee on Transport.
+He also served as chair of the Progressive Democrats parliamentary party.

-Morrissey was first elected as a Fine Gael representative for the Castleknock ward in the 1991 local election with 1,172 votes (15.8%).
+Morrissey was first elected as a Fine Gael representative for the Castleknock area at the 1991 local elections with 1,172 votes (15.8%).
 He was an unsuccessful Dáil candidate for Fine Gael in Dublin West in the 1992 general election and 1996 by-election receiving 1,179 (3.2%) and 3,728 (13.1%) votes respectively.
 He then joined the Progressive Democrats and was unsuccessful in the 1997 and 2002 general elections in Dublin West.
 He received 7.6% in 1997 and 7.9% in 2002.
-His second successful local election was in 1999 when he was elected as a Progressive Democrat member for Fingal County Council, again in the Castleknock ward receiving 1,218 votes (14.1%).
+His second successful local election was in 1999 when he was elected as a Progressive Democrats member for Fingal County Council, again in the Castleknock area receiving 1,218 votes (14.1%).

-In 2006 he decided to run as a candidate in the 2007 general election for the Dublin North constituency.
-He failed to be returned having received only 1,355 votes (2.6%).
+At the 2007 general election, he ran in the Dublin North constituency.
+He failed to be elected having received 1,355 votes (2.6%).
 His support for the privatisation of Aer Lingus may have been a factor on that occasion.
 In the same year, he also failed in his candidacy for Seanad Éireann.